wp-graphql/wp-graphql-woocommerce/docs/settings.md

 ## Enable Unsupported types

-The settings is simple to understand and likely to be enabled if you're using a WC extension that uses a product type that isn't support by WooGraphQL out-of-box.
+The settings is simple to understand and likely to be enabled if you're using a WC extension that uses a product type that isn't support by WPGraphQL for WooCommerce out-of-box.
 When enabled it will substitute the missing type with the SimpleProduct type.
 This way you can still use the product type and possibly pull what extra data you need from the `Product`'s `metaData` field.

 ![Authorizing URL Settings Screenshot](images/authorizing-url-settings.png)